AlexOlivierAU/xoohoox/xoohoox-backend/xoohoox-backend/README.md

 # Xoohoox Backend

 ## Overview
-Xoohoox is a juice production management system backend that provides API endpoints for managing batches, quality control, and production processes.
+Xoohoox is a distillation management system backend that provides API endpoints for managing batches, quality control, and production processes.

 ## Tech Stack
 - Python 3.9+